altsigler/lpmht/README.md

 64-bit CPUs and operating systems.
 The program has been tested on Linux/X86_64, Linux/ARM64, and MacOS/ARM64.
 The program doesn't compile on 32 bit processors.

+The program is also implemented in C++20.
+The C code is in the src-c directory and the C++ code is in the src-c++ directory.

-Type "make" in the src-c directory to build the code.
+Type "make" in the src-c directory to build the C code.
 The make file creates two
 executables: test-lpmht and test-perf.
 The test-lpmht focuses on code coverage tests and the test-perf focuses on route lookup performance tests.
 The test platform should have at least 6GB of DRAM to run the test-perf application.